sutoiku/puffin/FAQ.md

 # Frequently Asked Questions

+Please ask unanswnered questions by creating a [new issue](https://github.com/sutoiku/pafin/issues).

 ## Can I use Pafin without a Lakehouse?
 Yes, you can use Pafin with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).